 - URelationalDatabase.xml: Installs the configuration service which allows imports and exports to be configured in the SmartSpace Config application.
-This should always be installed. - URelationalDatabaseSQLServer.xml: Installs the service that executes imports and exports with database connections of type "Sql". - In order to use this service, a suitable ODBC driver for SQL Server should be installed on the same controller server.
-For example, SQL Server Native Client 11 for SQL Server 2012 or 2014.
-See Microsoft documentation of the native client for specific version numbers. - URelationalDatabaseOracle.xml: Installs the service that executes imports and exports with database connections of type "Oracle". - In order to use this service, the Oracle Instant Client 12.1 should be installed on the same controller server, and the system PATH environment variable should include the folder containing the oci.dll library.
+This should always be installed. - URelationalDatabaseSQLServer.xml: Installs the service that executes imports and exports with database connections of type "Sql". - See Creating a Database with SQL Server for installation requirements for connections of this type. - URelationalDatabaseOracle.xml: Installs the service that executes imports and exports with database connections of type "Oracle". - See Creating a Database with Oracle for installation requirements for connections of this type.